by Marco Corvaglia

 On the basis of the investigations so far, it can not be affirmed that one is dealing with supernatural apparitions and revelations.

-In March 2010 the Vatican has formed a new commission of inquiry on Medjugorje (presided over by Card.
+In 2010 the Vatican has formed a new commission of inquiry on Medjugorje (presided over by Card.
 Camillo Ruini) with purely consultative functions: the final judgment pertains to the pope, having regard to the opinion of the Congregation for the Doctrine of Faith.

 In January 2014, the commission completed its work and delivered its conclusions to the Congregation.
 These conclusions were not officially disclosed.

 However, on May 13 2017, when prompted to comment on the credibility of Međugorje at a press conference (on his return flight from Fatima), Pope Francis observed that the members of the Congregation have their doubts.
 As to the result of the Ruini report, he added: